About Me

 Accomplishments

-• Created the workflow, design, animations, and interactions for the user-facing control software on Illumina’s iSeq 100 gene sequencer.
+• Owned the full workflow, design, animations, and interactions for the user-facing control software on Illumina’s iSeq 100 gene sequencer.

 Frontend UI/UX Developer